 Recycling is third on the hierarchy because it is not completely waste-free; if recycling is contaminated, then the items still end up going into landfill, and some things can only be recycled a certain number of times:

 Start with one small change at a time.
-This way the changes will be more manageable and further ones will be easier.
-What you focus on first could be what makes up most of your rubbish, such as food scraps, or what is the easiest to reduce, such as recycling all items that are collected at your kerbside.
+This way the changes will be more manageable and future ones will be easier.
+What you focus on first could be what makes up most of your rubbish, or what is the easiest to reduce – or both!

-Follow websites or groups for ongoing ideas and inspiration, and share what you’re doing and why with your friends, family and workmates.
-You are not alone on your journey to less waste and it’s easier when you can learn along with others.
-Check out places like Love Food Hate Waste, the Zero Waste in NZ!
-Facebook group, and the Zero waste Kirikiriroa (Hamilton) Facebook group.
+Follow websites or groups for ongoing ideas and inspiration – and to share what you’re doing and why with your friends, family and workmates.
+You’re not alone on your journey to less waste, and it’s easier when you can learn along with others.
+Check out places like Love Food Hate Waste, the Zero Waste NZ!
+Facebook group, and the Zero Waste Kirikiriroa (Hamilton) Facebook group.

-Hamilton City Council's Waste Minimisation Fund receives $50,000 a year from the national waste levy administered by the Government.
-This money is allocated each year to groups and organisations in the Hamilton City area with projects that are achieving and/or promoting waste minimisation.
+Hamilton City Council's Waste Minimisation Fund receives $50,000 a year from the National Waste Levy administered by the Government.
+This money is allocated each year to groups and organisations in the Hamilton City area that are operating projects achieving and/or promoting waste minimisation.